Data Poisoning Attacks to Local Differential Privacy Protocols: Evaluation

 \subsection{Experimental Setup}

-\myparatight{Datasets} We evaluate our attacks on three datasets, including a synthetic dataset and two real-world datasets, i.e., Fire \cite{fire} and IPUMS \cite{ipums}. \begin{itemize} \item \myparatight{Zipf} Following previous work on LDP protocols, we generate random data following the Zipf's distribution.
+\myparatight{Datasets} We evaluate our attacks on three datasets, including a synthetic dataset and two real-world datasets, i.e., Fire \cite{fire} and IPUMS \cite{ipums}. \begin{packeditemize} \item \myparatight{Zipf} Following previous work on LDP protocols, we generate random data following the Zipf's distribution.
 In particular, we use the same parameter in the Zipf's distribution as in \cite{wang2017locally}.
 By default, we synthesize a dataset with 1,024 items and 1,000,000 users. \item \myparatight{Fire \cite{fire}} The Fire dataset was collected by the San Francisco Fire Department, recording information about calls for service.
 We filter the records by call type and use the data of type ``Alarms''.
-We treat the unit ID as the item that each user holds, which results in a total of 244 items and 548,868 users. \item \myparatight{IPUMS \cite{ipums}} The IPUMS dataset contains the US census data in different years.
-We select the latest data in year 2017 and treat the city attribute as the item each user holds, which results in a total of 102 items and 389,894 users. \end{itemize}
+We treat the unit ID as the item that each user holds, which results in a total of 244 items and 548,868 users. \item \myparatight{IPUMS \cite{ipums}} The IPUMS dataset contains the US census data over the years.
+We select the latest data of 2017 and treat the city attribute as the item each user holds, which results in a total of 102 items and 389,894 users. \end{packeditemize}

 \myparatight{Parameter setting} For frequency estimation, the overall gains of our attacks may depend on $\beta$ (the fraction of fake users), $r$ and $f_T$ (the number of target items and their true frequencies), $\epsilon$ (privacy budget), and $d$ (number of items in the domain).
 For heavy hitter identification, the success rates of our attacks further depend on $k$ (the number of items identified as heavy hitters) and $g$ (the group size used by the PEM protocol).
 Table~\ref{tab:dft_st} shows the default settings for these parameters, which we will use in our experiments unless otherwise mentioned.
 We will study the impact of each parameter, while fixing the remaining parameters to their default settings.
 Moreover, we use $d'=\ceil{e^{\epsilon}+1}$ in OLH as $d'$ is an integer.